 Having finally made the jump across the pond from Broadway, is based on the Oscar-winning Dreamworks animated film, Rob Ashford and Jason Moore have successfully taken a potential special... more »

 48 reviews, average rating: (3.7 Stars)

 Best west end show I have ever seen will recommend it to everyone I know... more

 Fantastic performances from all the cast, but especially Lord Farquart, S... more

 I took my 4th old last night her face just lit up every scene she was roa... more

-Please note: The term Theatre Royal Drury Lane as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Theatre Royal Drury Lane and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Theatre Royal Drury Lane and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Theatre Royal Drury Lane and/or Shrek The Musical as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Theatre Royal Drury Lane and/or Shrek The Musical and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Theatre Royal Drury Lane and/or Shrek The Musical and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.